fajran/npTuioClient/README.md

 ### Linux

 TODO: The Makefile is broken.

+Basically what you need is
+- add `npapi`, `TuioClient`, and `TuioClient/oscpack` to include directories.
+- add definition `OSC_HOST_LITTLE_ENDIAN` when compiling the source code.
+- compile all *.cpp files except those that are under `win32` directory.
+- compile as a shared library.

 Installation
 ------------

 ### Windows

-Put the plugin file `npTuioClient.dll` under Firefox'/Mozilla' `plugin` directory.
+Put the plugin file `npTuioClient.dll` under Firefox'/Mozilla's `plugin` directory.
 Mine is `C:\Program Files\Mozilla
 Firefox\Plugins`.